Ombrelin/charsheet/README.md

 Charsheet is a software to help a player create and manage his character sheet in a tabletop RPG.
 The RPG system is "Le donjon de Naheulbeuk".

+## Features

+* Create your character according to the RPG system's rules
+* Manage your character and it's evolutions using a nice UI.

 ## Screenshots

 ![image1](https://github.com/Ombrelin/charsheet/blob/master/screenshots/2020-05-15%2014_40_50-CharSheet.png?raw=true)